cosmo-novah/TheNotSoOriginalAdventuresofHiro/README.md

 ⚠️ **WARNING: PLEASE READ BEFORE DOWNLOADING**

-1. Once you download the main folder, go into the **Assets** folder and unzip **Firebase_Assets.rar** in the same folder and **DELETE IT AFTERWARDS**.
+1. Source Code: Once you download the main folder, go into the **Assets** folder and unzip **Firebase_Assets.rar** in the same folder and **DELETE IT AFTERWARDS**.

-    - This contains the necessary assets for Firebase to work with the project
+    - This contains the necessary assets for Firebase to work with the project.

-2. General Warning: I really have no clue if this folder will be compatible with other machines so **TRY AT YOUR OWN RISK**
+2. Executable: They haven't really been tested too much so **YOUR MILEAGE MAY VARY.**

 **Developers:**